Date of Last Revision: Nov. 18, 2018.

 A privacy breach includes:

-Except as provided in the exclusions, an acquisition, access, use, or disclosure of protected health information in a manner not permitted by Law is presumed to be a breach unless Caredove or the external stakeholder or third party service provider demonstrates that there is a low probability that the PHI has been compromised based on a risk assessment of at least the following factors:
+Except as provided in the exclusions, an acquisition, access, use, or disclosure of PHI in a manner not permitted by Law is presumed to be a Breach unless Caredove or the external stakeholder or third party service provider demonstrates that there is a low probability that the PHI has been compromised based on a risk assessment of at least the following factors:

 The CPO is considered the ultimate authority for interpreting, implementing, enforcing and maintaining this Policy.
 Where a privacy incident or breach is intentional or the result of negligent work practices, disciplinary action will be taken up to and including termination of employment.